In This Article

-The way we approach finding love (or something resembling it) has seriously changed in the 21st century, thanks to the surge of dating apps that are used by nearly 59 million people in the U.S. alone.
-This dating revolution, as well as a slew of societal and biological factors, such as a woman's fertility window, create a curious modern ailment—the fear of being single.
+The way we approach finding love (or something resembling it) has seriously changed in the 21st century, thanks to the surge of dating apps and sites that are used by nearly 40 million Americans alone.
+This dating revolution, as well as a slew of societal and biological factors, such as a woman's fertility window, create the fear of being single.

 Walsh breaks down the keys to figuring out the root of this fear and how to move through it—whether that means finding a partner or not.

 Figure Out the Cause

 According to Walsh, there are three major factors that can contribute to the fear of being single.
 First, from a psychological perspective, she suggests that this concern may stem from a fear of abandonment potentially caused by a childhood trauma, such as losing a parent.
 "So the idea of single life isn't an opportunity to be independent to them—it may have to do with just their attachment style," she says.

 Finally, Walsh explains that women in particular face the biological reality of a fertility window that may contribute to relationship worries.
 Research shows that beginning around age 32, a woman's chances of conceiving decrease significantly and are cut in half by age 40.
 "What single life sometimes means to women is the fear of not being able to find a mate in time,” Walsh says.
 With millennials getting married much later than previous generations, this proves to be a real concern for those who want to have children.

 Make a Relationship Plan